On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

 Tucker \cite{T-SICOMP} showed that in any circular-arc representation for a circular-arc graph with clique cover number two, there are two points on the circle such that every arc contains one or both of the points.
 Thus, if $\kappa(G_{\mathcal{C}_{\emptyset}})=2$, there are two such points with respect to the empty arcs of $\mathcal{C}_{\emptyset}$.
 No empty arc of a chord $c \in \mathcal{C}_{\emptyset}$ can contain both of the points, as that would contradict that the chord with both endpoints in the nonempty arc of $c$ (which exists since $G$ has no universal vertex) contains one of the points.
 Therefore, adding corners at those two points yields a $\kappa(G_{\mathcal{C}_{\emptyset}})$-polygon representation for $G_{\mathcal{C}_{\emptyset}}$, which is also a $\kappa(G_{\mathcal{C}_{\emptyset}})$-polygon representation for $G$ by Observation \ref{sat_periph}.
 Therefore, $\rp(\mathcal{C}) \le \kappa(G_{\mathcal{C}_{\emptyset}})$ if $\kappa(G_{\mathcal{C}_{\emptyset}}) = 2$.

 To complete the proof, suppose that $\kappa(G_{\mathcal{C}_{\emptyset}}) \ge 3$ and consider a minimum clique partition for $G_{\mathcal{C}_{\emptyset}}$.
-If every clique in the partition corresponds to a set of chords whose empty arcs contain a point in common, then adding corners at the common points gives a $\kappa(G_{\mathcal{C}_{\emptyset}})$-polygon representation for $G_{\mathcal{C}_{\emptyset}}$ and therefore for $G$.
+If every clique in the partition corresponds to a set of chords whose empty arcs contain a point in common, then adding corners at the common points gives a $\kappa(G_{\mathcal{C}_{\emptyset}})$-polygon representation for $G_{\mathcal{C}_{\emptyset}}$ and therefore, by Observation \ref{sat_periph}, for $G$.
 Now suppose that this is not true, and so there is some clique in the partition -- corresponding to the set of chords $K$ -- such that the empty arcs of the chords of $K$ do not all contain a point in common.
 Let $c_f$ and $c_g$ be chords in $K$ such that the intersection of the empty arcs of these chords does not contain an endpoint from any of the other chords in $K$.
 Such a pair of chords exists since $K$ is finite.
-Note that we will use the convention that $(e_i, e_i')$ is the empty arc of chord $c_i$ in this proof, though this convention is not assumed in the remainder of this paper unless otherwise stated.
-As such, the empty arcs of $c_f$ and $c_g$ are $(e_f, e_f')$ and $(e_g, e_g')$, respectively, and we can assume that $\langle e_f, e_g, e_f', e_g' \rangle$ without loss of generality.
+In the remainder of this proof, we will assume without loss of generality that $(e_i, e_i')$ is the empty arc of chord $c_i$.
+Then the empty arcs of $c_f$ and $c_g$ are $(e_f, e_f')$ and $(e_g, e_g')$, respectively, and we can assume that $\langle e_f, e_g, e_f', e_g' \rangle$ without loss of generality.
 This means that $(e_g,e_f')$ is the arc corresponding to the intersection of the empty arcs of $c_f$ and $c_g$.
 By the choice of $c_f$ and $c_g$, the empty arc of each other chord of $K$ either contains or is disjoint from the arc $(e_g,e_f')$.
 Since we assumed that the empty arcs of chords in $K$ do not all have a point in common, there must be at least one chord in $K$ whose empty arc is disjoint from $(e_g,e_f')$.
 Let $c_h$ be such a chord.
-Since $c_h$ intersects both $c_f$ and $c_g$, it must be that $c_f$, $c_g$, and $c_h$ cover the circle and $\langle e_f, e_h', e_g, e_f', e_h, e_g' \rangle$ holds.
+Since $c_h$ intersects both $c_f$ and $c_g$, it must be that $(e_f, e_f')$, $(e_g, e_g')$, and $(e_h, e_h')$ cover the circle and $\langle e_f, e_h', e_g, e_f', e_h, e_g' \rangle$ holds.
 This situation is depicted in Figure \ref{ExCover3}.

 Now consider some $c_i \in \mathcal{C}_{\emptyset} - \{ c_f, c_g, c_h \}$ with empty arc $(e_i , e_i' )$, the existence of which is guaranteed by the fact that $\kappa(G_{\mathcal{C}_{\emptyset}}) \ge 3$.
 If $e_i \in (e_f, e_g)$ then $e_i' \in (e_f', e_f)$ or else the fact that $(e_f, e_f')$ is empty is contradicted.
 As a result, $(e_i, e_i')$ contains $(e_g, e_f')$.
 Similarly, if $e_i \in (e_g, e_h)$ then $(e_i, e_i')$ contains $(e_h, e_g')$, and if $e_i \in (e_h, e_f)$ then $(e_i, e_i')$ contains $(e_f, e_h')$.